Walk Home 2020 Adventure Intro

 In my rucksack I carried a first aid kit, a one-person tent, sleeping mat, sleeping bag, sleeping bag liner, lightweight stove, titanium pot, spork, bowl, water filter, personal locator beacon (PLB), a waterproof cover for my phone, a multi-tool, a set of dry bags, my hiking poles, a compass, water bottles, a trowel for when nature called, a head torch, a sit mat, a small microfibre towel, minimal toiletries, ear plugs, sunglasses, a power bank, my bank card and a small amount of cash.

 My luxury item was a light-weight cotton pillow case, which I’ll put my down jacket in at night and use as a pillow.
 I always sleep so much better if I’ve got a cotton pillow on my cheek.

 Can I do the same?

 Yes you can!
 Unless you live a sea or ocean away from your birthplace, you can plot and consider walking or cycling from your own birthplace to your current home address, either as one full walk or in sections.
 It’s a great way to do an adventure unique to you and everyone’s walk will be different!
 If you do decide to do it, please tag #WalkHome2020 on social media so I can see and share your journey.

-Will you update social media along the way?
+Did you update social media along the way?

 Here are a selection of Instagram posts which explain more about my Walk Home 2020 adventure –